01Set Specific Goals

 Deciding that you'll aim for 500 sales this quarter is good, but it doesn't give you a lot to aim for in the short term.
 You should also set smaller and more quickly achievable goals so that you can get that thrill of accomplishment as you work your way towards your ultimate goal.

-This could be as simple as dividing your main goal into smaller components – say, aiming for 40 sales a week so that you can be sure to hit your eventual target.
+It could be as simple as dividing your main goal into smaller components – say, aiming for 40 sales a week so that you can be sure to hit your eventual target.
 You can also set activity-related goals, like sending out 20 thank-you notes every Thursday.

 04Promise Yourself a Reward

 Decide in advance how you'll reward yourself when you hit one of your mini – or major – goals.
 Dinner at that fancy restaurant you love?
 An afternoon on the golf course?
 A trip to the ballpark with your whole family?
 A quiet drive out to the beach all by yourself?
-Pick something that you really want or know you'll enjoy, and reaching your goals will be all the sweeter.
+Pick something that you want or know you'll enjoy, and reaching your goals will be all the sweeter.

 Putting off the unpleasant parts of your job will only make them worse.
-If there's a task you're really dreading, get it done first thing in the morning.
+If there's a task you're dreading, get it done first thing in the morning.
 Not only will you feel much better once it's done, but you also won't have it hanging over your head all day.
-Plus, once you've polished off a difficult job everything else will seem easier by comparison.
+Plus, once you've polished off a difficult job, everything else will seem easier by comparison.

 Just say to yourself, “If I could get through telling Mr. Jones that the parts he desperately needs were lost in transit, then these cold calls will be a piece of cake.”